shantanudwvd/File-Vault/README.md

 # Abnormal File Vault

-A full-stack file management application built with React and Django, designed for efficient file handling and storage.
+A full-stack file management application built with React and Django, designed for efficient file handling and storage with built-in deduplication and intelligent search capabilities.

 ## 🚀 Technology Stack